 We thought that after a few years of cruising we might need/want to go back to a house and job, so we wanted to keep some of our furniture that Mike made.
 Problem was, we had no idea where our future home might be.
 Renting a storage unit in Portland, Oregon (where we had been living for five years) made no sense since we also had to get a lot of our things to the new boat we would soon be purchasing in a yet unknown location.

-We lived on Camille for three years and when we sold her (in San Diego) the storage trailer once again came in handy since we had a place to store all of the extra boat gear we didn’t want to sell with the boat.
-We were also able to remove big items to make her more presentable to potential buyers.
+We lived on Camille for three years and when we sold her (back in San Diego) the storage trailer once again came in handy since we had a place to store all of the extra gear we didn’t want to sell with the boat.
+We were also able to remove many large items to make her more presentable to potential buyers.